 Arkansas Democrat Gazette, December 1, 2020

 Arkansas Democrat Gazette, September 19, 2020

 We Are Lassiter & cassinelli

-A good criminal defense attorney delivers compelling, experienced argument with a competitive spirit.
+A good criminal defense attorney delivers a compelling, experienced argument with a competitive drive to win.
 At Lassiter & Cassinelli, our clients get just that.